OpenSTEF/.github/profile/README.md

 ## Repositories
 OpenSTEF has different repositories.

-[OpenSTEF](https://github.com/OpenSTEF/openstef-dbc): Basis of all the repositories.
-Automatec machine learning pipelines.
+[OpenSTEF](https://github.com/OpenSTEF/openstef): Basis of all the repositories.
+Automatic machine learning pipelines.
 Builds the Opensource Short Term Forecasting package.

 [OpenSTEF-dbc](https://github.com/OpenSTEF/openstef-dbc): Provides (company specific) database connector for OpenSTEF package.

-[OpenSTEF-reference](https://github.com/OpenSTEF/openstef-dbc): Deploy the entire OpenSTEF stack on your machine.
+[OpenSTEF-reference](https://github.com/OpenSTEF/openstef-reference): Deploy the entire OpenSTEF stack on your machine.
 Provides a reference implementation of the OpenSTEF stack including datamodels, databases and UI.

-[OpenSTEF-offline-example](https://github.com/OpenSTEF/openstef-dbc): Provides Jupyter Notebooks showing how to use OpenSTEF and apply it's functionality to your usecase.
+[OpenSTEF-offline-example](https://github.com/OpenSTEF/openstef-offline-example): Provides Jupyter Notebooks showing how to use OpenSTEF and apply it's functionality to your usecase.

 ## Framework features
 - Prediction job: input configuration for a task or pipeline.
 It contains for example the location and forecasting horizon.